History Files

 Son.
 Also king of Assyria, probably by conquest.

-Naramsin extends Eshnunna's territory considerably into northern Babylonia at a time when the small kingdom based at Babylon can do little more than defend its own walls, and apparently also temporarily conquers the Assyrians at Ashur, as well as the small state of Ekallatum.
+Naram-Sin considerably extends Eshnunna's territory into northern Sumer at a time in which the small state which is based at Babylon can do little more than defend its own walls.
+Eshnunna apparently also temporarily conquers the Assyrians at Ashur, as well as the small state of Ekallatum.

 Dannum-tahaz